Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$u_{a,b} = \frac{|idx_{\prec_{t'}}(a) - idx_{\prec_{t'}}(b)|}{n}$$

-This ensures that matchups that are close together (even matches) have a uncertainty score, and matchups that are far apart (one-sided matches) are given a high uncertainty score.
+This ensures that matchups that are close together (even matches) have a high uncertainty score, and matchups that are far apart (one-sided matches) are given a low uncertainty score.

 ## The iterative matchup distribution ILP model